UNDP grants $785,000 to Seychelles for framework to develop circular economy projects

 The Blue Economy Department is leading the project along with the Department of Environment as well as other agencies such as the Land Waste Management Agency.

 "We often find that when good use is not made of the main economic products, they tend to end at the Blue Economy as they end up in the sea and we are ones who have to worry about such things," said Ferrari.

 The department will be looking for consultants to kick start the circular economy concept as it does not know all the possibilities but has some ideas.

-The funding received from UNDP will also pay the consultants as well as the training and education on the necessity to do such activities and information sharing.
+The funding received will also pay the consultants as well as the training and education on the necessity to do such activities and information sharing.